csev/cc4e/md/chap03.md

     do

-_statement_
+        statement

-    while _(expression) ;_
+    while (expression) ;

 The _statement_ is executed, then _expression_ is evaluated.
-If it is true, _state­_ _ment_ is evaluated again, and so on.
+If it is true, _statement_ is evaluated again, and so on.
 If the expression becomes false, the loop terminates.

+[comment]: <> (page 60 , 60 THE C PROGRAMMING LANGUAGE CHAPTER3 )

 As might be expected, do-while is much less used than while and for, accounting for perhaps five percent of all loops.
 Nonetheless, it is from time to time valuable, as in the following function itoa, which converts a number to a character string (the inverse of atoi).
-The job is slightly more complicated than might be thought at first, because the easy
+The job is slightly more complicated than might be thought at first, because the easy methods of generating the digits generate them in the wrong order.

-[comment]: <> (page 60 , 60 THE C PROGRAMMING LANGUAGE CHAPTER3 )

-methods of generating the digits generate them in the wrong order.
 We have chosen to generate the string backwards, then reverse it.